Version 4: Applicable from: 01 August 2023

 Call: 0800 035 5761

 We appreciate the participation of cohort members and their families in the study.
 Research data from the study about the topics that you face in your life is used by researchers from across the world and is available as an important resource for public policy and service planning.
 Study data is collected for research purposes under the UK GDPR.
 Study data is used for legitimate reasons connected to the study including to:

 Keep in touch with you

-Your contact details are used to keep in touch with you and to invite you to take part in surveys and activities that relate to the study (e.g., for our linked data programme).
+Your contact details are used to keep in touch with you and to invite you to take part in surveys and activities that relate to the study.

 We collect contact details for people who live with you and contacts outside your household to help us try to find you if we lose touch.
 We may also use these contact details in an emergency.

 Carry out surveys

 The answers given to our survey questions are used for research into the issues that affect your generation.
 Some of our surveys include the collection of sensitive data such as political opinions or information about health.

-Our linked data programme links a range of external data to study records to build up a fuller picture of participants’ lives.
-With your permission, we use your contact details and personal information to link data from government agencies (e.g., health records and financial records from the Department for Work and Pensions) to your study record.
+Our linked data programme links a range of external (administrative and geographical) data to study records to build up a fuller picture of participants’ lives.
+With your permission, we use your contact details and personal information to link data from government agencies (e.g., health records from the NHS and financial records from the Department for Work and Pensions) to your study record.
 Data from these government agencies is generated when you use their services and are known as ‘administrative records.’